 Again, only those with Italian residence may enter from India, Bangladesh and Sri Lanka.
 Arrivals from this country must quarantine for 10 days in a hotel managed by health authorities -- see below.

-Tourism is not currently allowed from any other country, including the United States.
+Tourism is not currently allowed from any other country.
 Since overnight stays must be registered with the authorities, there's no chance of sneaking in via a secondary country.

 What are the restrictions?

-Arrivals from Europe must provide a negative PCR test result taken within 72 hours of their arrival.
-They are also required to fill in a self-declaration form, report to the local health authorities, and quarantine for five days before testing negative to end quarantine.
-Arrivals from the UK and Israel were added to this category on April 7.
-All countries included in this list will have the quarantine requirement abolished from May 17.
+Arrivals from Europe must provide a negative PCR test result taken within 48 hours of their arrival.
+They are also required to fill in a self-declaration form, and report to the local health authorities.
+The same rules apply to arrivals from the Israel, though with a test taken 48 hours previously.

 Anyone who has been to Brazil (of those permitted for entry) in the past 14 days, or transited through either destination for more than 12 hours, must present a negative test taken within 48 hours of arrival, and complete a further test on arrival.
 They must then quarantine for 14 days, with another mandatory test at the end of the period.